WHO’s to blame? US and world health body exchange blows

 Issued on: Modified:

-The World Health Organization on Wednesday pleaded for global unity in fighting the coronavirus, following US President Donald Trump's stinging attack on its handling of the pandemic and director-general Tedros Adhanom Ghebreyesus hit back at accusations that it had been too close to Beijing.
+The World Health Organization has pleaded for global unity in fighting the coronavirus, following US President Donald Trump's stinging attack on its handling of the pandemic, as director-general Tedros Adhanom Ghebreyesus hit back at accusations that it had been too close to China.

 As the WHO marks 100 days on April 10 since it was first notified of the outbreak in China, the UN's health agency has faced criticism in the past both for overreacting and for moving too slowly in fighting epidemics.

-But rarely was it as much scrutinized as with the current Covid-19 pandemia.
+But rarely was it as much scrutinised as with the current Covid-19 pandemia.

 On April 8, US President Donald Trump accused the WHO having "called it wrong" and months too late, while taking US money but favouring China.